 But you can definitely learn correct pronunciation from native speakers who are almost perfect on this count.
 (Most non-native English speakers mispronounce words by the dozen every day without even realizing.
 The reason why they mispronounce so much is that they’ve learnt pronunciation mainly from listening to other non-native speakers who too are serial mispronouncers.)
 And you can learn correct pronunciation of many words even when the dialogue is predominantly one-way because the key requirement to learn pronunciation is listening to correct sounds.

-But if the primary goal of speaking doesn’t work well, why would you look for elusive native speakers (it’s hard to find someone who would be willing to speak with you for multiple sessions unless there is something for them in it) only to improve pronunciation when you can improve through simpler ways.
+But if the primary goal of speaking doesn’t work well, why would you look for elusive native speakers (it’s hard to find someone who would be willing to speak to you for multiple sessions unless there is something for them in it) only to improve pronunciation when you can improve it through simpler ways.